Testing Simultaneous Diagonalizability: Applications

-Hence with $\bm{z}_t$ as the new set of variables, comparison analysis between different subjects can then be done on each variable individually.

-Note that the independence of elements between estimated matrices is reasonable if they are calculated from VAR models at different time lags or distinct subjects, at least asymptotically.

 The quarterly data of seasonally adjusted time series span from the first quarter of 1992 to the first quarter of 2020, with length $n+1 = 113$, and are pre-processed by taking the log-difference and standardization.
-The Bayesian information criterion (BIC) favors VAR models of order one for all 8 countries.
-The least square estimators of the coefficient matrices are then obtained, and they follow asymptotic normal distributions with rate $n^{-1/2}$; see \cite{Lutkepol2005} for more details on estimating VAR models.
-We conduct our test on those coefficients based on the estimated limiting distributions.
+The least square estimators of the coefficient matrices are then obtained, and they follow asymptotic normal distributions with rate $n^{-1/2}$; see Chapter 3 in \cite{Lutkepol2005} for more details on estimating VAR models.
+We conduct our multi-sample tests \autoref{cor:multi} and \autoref{thm:multi_eig.Est} on those coefficient matrices.

-Implementing \autoref{cor:multi}, we get a p-value 0.865 which indicates that we fail to reject $H_0$ concerning all 8 countries.
+Implementing \autoref{cor:multi}, we get a p-value 0.991 which indicates that we fail to reject $H_0$ concerning all eight countries.
+Meanwhile \autoref{thm:multi_eig.Est} yields a p-value of 0.045 at the margin of rejection level.
+These results are not surprising based on our simulation study in \autoref{se:sim-multi}. \autoref{fig:multi} indicates that under the null space, the chi-squared test (\autoref{thm:multi_eig.Est}) tends to reject the hypothesis more often than suggested by the nominal test size and the gamma test (\autoref{cor:multi}) tends to reject the hypothesis less often.

 In addition, if we look at the p-value table (\autoref{fig:pairP}) for simultaneous commutator-based tests according to \autoref{thm:comm.Est}, we see that the United States and China both share quite evident similarities with all other countries, and there are reasonable similarity structures within each continental group, except between Korea and Japan.
-Splitting the 8 countries into 3 continental groups and repeating our test based on \autoref{cor:multi} group-wisely, we successfully get the conclusion that $H_0$ holds within the continental groups.
-The corresponding p-values are, 0.819 for North America (United States and Canada), 0.997 for Europe (France, Germany, and United Kingdom), and 0.914 for Asia (China, Japan, and Korea).
-In addition, even the unstable \autoref{thm:multi_eig.Est} gives p-values 0.620 and 0.583 for North America and Europe respectively.
+Splitting the eight countries into three continental groups and repeating our test based on \autoref{cor:multi} group-wisely, we successfully get the conclusion that $H_0$ holds within the continental groups.
+The corresponding p-values are, 0.530 for North America (United States and Canada), 0.978 for Europe (France, Germany, and United Kingdom), and 0.900 for Asia (China, Japan, and Korea).
+In addition, even the unstable \autoref{thm:multi_eig.Est} gives p-values 0.076 and 0.657 for North America and Europe, respectively.